Wondering what there is to do in Thailand for couples who love a bit of adventure and being outdoors? Well you’ve come to the right place!

 A lot of travellers who come to Thailand spend time in Chiang Mai, as they should, but surprisingly few hit the glorious countryside that’s just a few hours from the city.

-This 4-day loop starts and finishes in Chiang Mai and stops off in the towns of Mae Sariang, Mae Hong Son and Pai, every backpacker’s favourite Thai town.
+This 4-day loop starts and finishes in Chiang Mai and stops off in the towns of Mae Sariang, Mae Hong Son, and Pai, every backpacker’s favourite Thai town.

-The views and thrill of having the wind in your hair is why most people ride the Mae Hong Son Loop, but some of the extra bonuses you’ll find are hill tribe villages, unique cuisine, dense jungle and smiling locals.
+The views and thrill of having the wind in your hair is why most people ride the Mae Hong Son Loop, but some of the extra bonuses you’ll find are hill tribe villages, unique cuisine, dense jungle, and smiling locals.

 While you could almost do the entire loop in one massive day, we personally recommend spending at least 4 days doing it so you can take your time and ride safely.

 Riding a scooter, while tremendous fun, is inherently dangerous though if you are inexperienced.
-If you’ve never rode a scooter before we suggest you spend some time riding around quieter places like Koh Lanta first, and make sure you have travel insurance.
+If you’ve never ridden a scooter before we suggest you spend some time riding around quieter places like Koh Lanta first, and make sure you have travel insurance.